jessi910/JS-Help_desk_ticket-IT-Support-/README.md

-# Help Desk Ticket
+🧾 Help Desk Ticket Log – Printer Paper Jam

-Ticket ID: HD-20250310-001
+🎫 Ticket ID: HD-20250310-001

-Date/Time Reported: March 10, 2025 – 11:35 AM
+📅 Date/Time Reported: March 10, 2025 – 11:35 AM

-Reported By: John Smith
+👤 Reported By: John Smith

-Department: Human Resource Department
+🏢 Department: Human Resources

-Issue Type: Hardware – Printer
+🛠️ Issue Type: Hardware – Printer

-Priority Level: Medium
+⚠️ Priority Level: Medium

-Issue Summary:
+📝 Issue Summary
-User reported the office printer was unable to print due to repeated paper jams.
+An employee from the Human Resources department reported that the office printer was unable to print due to continuous paper jams.

-Steps Taken:
+🔍 Troubleshooting Steps

-Issue Identified
+1. Issue Identification

+Observed repeated paper jams during printing attempts.

-Observed paper continuously getting stuck during printing.
+Confirmed that paper was consistently getting stuck inside the printer.

-Suspected a paper jam issue.

-Initial Troubleshooting
+2. Initial Troubleshooting

-Powered off and unplugged the printer.
+Powered off and unplugged the printer for safety.

-Inspected input/output tray, rear access panel, and top cover.
+Inspected all accessible components: input/output tray, rear access panel, and top cover.

-Removed visible jammed paper, ensuring no torn pieces remained.
+Carefully removed jammed paper, ensuring no pieces were left behind.

-Manually rotated rollers to check for wrapped paper.
+Manually rotated internal rollers to detect any hidden obstructions.

-Reconnection
+3. Reconnection & Reset

+Reconnected power and turned the printer back on.

-Plugged the printer back in and powered it on to reset internal components.
+Allowed the device to reset internal components.

-Functionality Confirmation
+4. Functionality Check

-Successfully printed a test page.
+Printed a test page successfully.

-Confirmed the printer is functioning correctly with no errors.
+Verified that the printer was operating normally with no further error messages.

-Resolution:
+✅ Resolution
-Paper jam resolved through manual inspection and clearing.
-Printer fully operational.
+The paper jam was resolved by manually clearing the obstruction and restarting the printer.
+No additional issues were found.
+Printer is now fully operational.

-Ticket Status: Closed
+📌 Ticket Status: Closed
-Technician: Jessica Stovall
+👩‍💻 Technician: Jessica Stovall

+🗂️ About This Ticket
+This help desk ticket demonstrates the ability to follow a structured troubleshooting process to resolve a common hardware issue.
+The technician conducted a root cause analysis, applied safe handling practices, documented all steps, and ensured the end user was supported through resolution.